RTEMS/rtems-docs/posix_users/files_and_directory.rst

 *EACCES*
-    Write access to the directory containing ``pathname`` was not allowed for the process’s effective uid, or one of the directories in``pathname`` did not allow search (execute) permission.
+    Write access to the directory containing ``pathname`` was not allowed for the process's effective uid, or one of the directories in``pathname`` did not allow search (execute) permission.

 *EPERM*
-    The directory containing ``pathname`` has the stickybit (S_ISVTX) set and the process’s effective uid is neither the uid of the file to be delected nor that of the director containing it.
+    The directory containing ``pathname`` has the stickybit (S_ISVTX) set and the process's effective uid is neither the uid of the file to be delected nor that of the director containing it.

 *ENAMETOOLONG*